Billie Jean King: Prime competitive years: 1966–1975

-Overview of these years
+Overview

 Six of King's Grand Slam singles titles were at Wimbledon, four were at the U.S. Championships/Open, one was at the French Open, and one was at the Australian Championships.
 King reached the final of a Grand Slam singles tournament in 16 out of 25 attempts and had a 12–4 win–loss record in those finals.
 In the nine tournaments that she failed to reach the final, she was a losing semi-finalist twice and a losing quarter finalist five times.
 From 1971 through 1975, she won seven of the ten Grand Slam singles tournaments she played.
 She won the last seven Grand Slam singles finals she contested, six of them in straight sets and four of them against Evonne Goolagong.
 All but one of her Grand Slam singles titles were on grass.

 King's Grand Slam record from 1966 through 1975 was comparable to that of Margaret Court, her primary rival during these years.
 One or both of these women played 35 of the 40 Grand Slam singles tournaments held during this period, and together they won 24 of them.
 During this period, Court won 31 of her career 64 Grand Slam titles, including 12 of her 24 Grand Slam singles titles, 11 of her 19 Grand Slam women's doubles titles, and eight of her 21 Grand Slam mixed doubles titles.
 Court reached the final of a Grand Slam singles tournament in 14 out of 25 attempts and had a 12–2 win–loss record in those finals.
 Court won seven of the 12 Grand Slam finals she played against King during these years, including 2–1 in singles finals, 4–1 in women's doubles finals, and 1–3 in mixed doubles finals.

 King was the year-ending World No. 1 in six of the ten years from 1966 through 1975.
 She was the year-ending World No. 2 in three of those years and the World No. 3 in the other year.

 King won 97 of her career 129 singles titles during this period and was the runner-up in 36 other tournaments.